whoward/docs/markdown/reference/test-configuration.md

 ## Sauce-specific settings

 ### Version (browser)
-Sauce allows users to set the version of the browser used in your test.
 If this capability is null, an empty string, or omitted altogether, the latest version of the browser will be used automatically.

 Key: `version`